Brett Littman explores Noguchi’s universal approach to sculpture

 Visual artist Alicia Adamerovich makes surreal figurative work spanning graphite drawing, painting, and carved sculpture.
 Inspired by painters like Kay Sage and Yves Tanguy, who constructed dream-like landscapes populated with other-worldly biomorphic forms, Adamerovich develops abstracted anthropomorphic shapes that grapple with emotion, sexuality, and politics of space.
 These forms stem from her unconscious thoughts and serve as vehicles for intense feelings, namely desire, and anxiety.
-Her work evokes these tense sensations as an opportunity for the viewer to burrow into a space of transition, where emotions of the unconscious meet those of the familiar, where art meets life, where fiction meets reality.
+Her work evokes these tense sensations as an opportunity for the viewer to burrow into a space of transition, where emotions of the unconscious meet those of the familiar, where art meets life, and where fiction meets reality.

 Born and raised in rural Pennsylvania, Adamerovich learned to draw at a young age and spent much of her childhood examining and illustrating the natural world, which has undoubtedly impacted the biomorphic quality of her work today.
 After receiving a BA in Design from Pennsylvania State University in 2013, Adamerovich worked as a graphic designer in the advertising industry in California.
 At the age of 26, she pivoted to fine art, and since then, she has been working as an artist full-time in Brooklyn.
 In the following essay, writer Emma Vecchione shares Adamerovich’s recent work, how it relates to our current moment, and what the artist has been up to in 2021.